What is a Franchise Disclosure Document?

 3. Financial Statements

 Financial statements are an important part of the FDD that also need to be updated.
 Newly-incorporated franchisors can only disclose an opening balance sheet.
 However, within 6 months of their first year end, the financial statements appended to the FDD must be updated to include full financial statements.
 From that point on, the financial statements must be updated within 6 months of the franchisor’s fiscal year end.
 It’s important to remember, that the financial statements must be prepared by an external CPA to a review engagement standard.
 If updated financial statements are not available, the franchisor must cease all sales activity that would otherwise require an FDD to be delivered, and await the updated statements.

 The FDD must be updated at any time that a material change occurs.
-There may be circumstances where a Statement of Material Change can be used as a stop-gap to updating the FDD, but best practice is to roll the material change into the current version of the FDD without delay.
+The idea here is that a prospect should be made aware of any “late breaking” information prior to signing on the dotted line, or handing over money.
+There may be circumstances where a Statement of Material Change can be used as a stop-gap to updating the FDD, but best practice is to roll the material change into the current version of the FDD as soon as possible.